Kragujevac building

 Exhibition at the museum

-The area around these buildings is often used as a movie set while there is also the music festival called the Arsenal Fest that takes place here every June.
-You will then pass by the Military Technical Institute building erected in 1928 according to Belgian designs.
-This is the Administration Building.
-The clock is still operational.
+The area surrounding these historic buildings is often used as a movie set and also hosts the Arsenal Fest, a popular music festival held every June.
+Nearby, you’ll come across the Military Technical Institute building, erected in 1928 based on Belgian architectural designs.
+Known as the Administration Building, it still features an operational clock.

 Kragujevac-Serbia-blog-Glimpses-of-the-World